Events

 Events are typically consumed one of three ways:

 Events can also be used to trigger other workflows.
-For example, if you wanted to perform additional actions when an event gets created or moved through the life cycle, you could use the Event Trigger Node to trigger additional workflows.
+For example, if you wanted to perform additional actions when an event gets created or moved through the life cycle, you could use the Event Trigger to trigger additional workflows.

 Event Trigger